2 January 2025

 By centralizing and automating processes across your entire organization into one platform, businesses can realize improved efficiencies, gain complete visibility, optimize staffing agency performance and reduce the costs associated with their contingent workforce management program.

-In fact, 76 percent of companies have experienced savings through the use of a vendor management system, according to a report from Staffing Industry Analysts
+In fact, according to a report from Staffing Industry Analysts, 76 percent of companies have experienced savings through the use of a vendor management system.

-With that in mind, in this blog we’ve listed four of the top vendor management system best practices to ensure your business realizes maximum ROI from the implementation of a VMS.
+With that in mind, here are the four of the top vendor management system best practices to ensure your business realizes maximum ROI from the implementation of a VMS.

 1 - Ensure your VMS is used across your entire organization